 Provides practice in building essential college reading skills.
 Students learn techniques to understand academic reading materials and learn reading and study skill strategies to help them succeed in college.
-For example, students build vocabulary, identify main points, and locate supporting details.
-In addition, students identify transitions, recognize assumptions, and follow patterns of organization.
+In addition they also build vocabulary, identify main points, and locate supporting details.
+Students identify transitions, recognize assumptions, and follow patterns of organization.
 Students improve language skills and become competent readers.

-Prerequisite: Appropriate reading placement test score, or successful completion of ENG 8 with a C or better, or approval from Language Arts Division.
+Prerequisite: Appropriate reading placement test score, or successful completion of ENG 8 with a C or better, or equivalent, or approval from Language Arts Division.